 The document includes the assessor observation report so the learner is well prepared for a demonstration.
 Performance must be demonstrated consistently over a period of time and in a suitable range of contexts.

-No part of this qualification is assessed online or at the workplace.Further training pathways from this qualification include:
+No part of this qualification is assessed in the workplace.Further training pathways from this qualification include:

 - AUR40216 Certificate IV in Automotive Mechanical Diagnosis